How to Design Websites for a Local Audience

 - Regional University Alumni

-These demonstrate embedded regional connections, earning you community stakeholder credibility.
+These demonstrate embedded regional connections, earning you credibility as a community stakeholder.

 Curate local news/event listings

-Consider adding a content module that curates and crosslinks to local news, events, school, church and nonprofit happenings your readers may care about.
+Consider adding a content module that curates and cross-links to local news, events, schools, churches, and nonprofit happenings your readers may care about.
 This presents your brand as an invested community insider.

-Your website should be a bridge spurring participation in other decidedly hyperlocal spheres.
+Your website should serve as a bridge, spurring participation in other distinctly hyperlocal spheres.
 Facilitating robust engagement across local venues cultivates influence and loyalty.

 Analyse Site Traffic Sources